 Rocking up to a conference alone can be daunting; just the thought of networking in a room full of strangers gives most of us the sweats.
 And then there’s the decisions to be made about which concurrent sessions to attend.
-Having a familiar face can make all of this a little bit easier (not to mention it’s often a cheaper option to bring a colleague – check out our 2-for-1 ticket option here).
+Having a familiar face can make all of this a little bit easier (not to mention it’s often a cheaper option to bring a colleague with many events offering 2-for-1 ticket options).

 After last year’s HR Innovation & Tech Fest, we spoke to one of our community members, Karen Clark who is Head of Global Employee Experience at Campaign Monitor.
 She tells us why she chose to attend with a colleague and their divide and conquer strategy at the event.